 Fair?
 Good business tactic?
 I think not.

-After this happened to us, we started doing some research into rental car companies in Costa Rica.
-We then came across the website for Adobe Rent A Car.
+After this happened to us, we started doing some research on rental car companies in Costa Rica.
+We then came across the website for a local company called Adobe Rent A Car.

-The price was obviously higher than with the other companies at first glance, but we had heard that Adobe was completely transparent with their fees and the price they quote you is the absolute total price.
+The price was obviously higher than with the other companies at first glance, but we had heard that Adobe was completely transparent with their fees and the price that they quote you is the absolute total price.

-Know Before Renting a Car in Costa Rica – Try Number Two & Three
+Car Rental Try Number Two & Three

-The day before we had taken a train from Hamburg Germany to Frankfurt, spent the night in Frankfurt, flew to Madrid, ran through the Madrid airport with two friends and their babies to catch our flight to San Jose, flew 11 hours to San Jose, arrived to find our luggage hadn’t made it, drove home during crazy San Jose rush hour, cleaned our apartment after not being home for three weeks, and headed the airport three hours later to pick up my dad and sister.
-Yes, we are insane.
+The day before, we had taken a train from Hamburg Germany to Frankfurt, spent the night in Frankfurt, flew to Madrid, ran through the Madrid airport with two friends and their babies to catch our flight to San Jose, flew 11 hours to San Jose, arrived to find our luggage hadn’t made it, drove home during crazy San Jose rush hour, cleaned our apartment after not being home for three weeks, and headed the airport three hours later to pick up my dad and sister.

 I told him I was so surprised he was there and he said, “Well you gave us your flight number when you booked your car.
 We knew the flight was delayed a few hours.
-Of course we would stay open to wait for you!”
+Of course, we would stay open to wait for you!”
 After such a long 48 hours I almost cried of gratitude.

-We took the free Adobe shuttle the five minutes to the Adobe office.
+We then took the free Adobe shuttle five minutes away to the Adobe office.
 Paid for the car with our credit card (the exact amount we had been quoted online), put down our $1,000 deposit on our card (which I actually felt fine about because I was already so impressed with them and knew by then that this was standard in Costa Rica) and drove home to finally get a good night of sleep.

 Everything went absolutely perfect with the car and when we returned it ten days later my dad received his $1,000 deposit straight back on his credit card.